Tucson Rifle Club Bylaws And Operational Procedures

-One time events/matches: For a one time, short notice (less than 60 days out), dedicated range use, the Rangemaster should be able to assign an unscheduled range to you when you phone ahead for a reservation.
-For more than 60 days out, use the TRC Range Reservation Request Form.
+One time events/matches: For a one time, short notice, same day, dedicated range use, the Rangemaster should be able to assign an unscheduled range to you when you phone ahead for a reservation.
+For more than same day scheduling, use the TRC Range Reservation Request Form.

 - The Rangemaster and Safety Officer shall review the request and forward the request to the President with their recommendation for either approval or rejection.

 - Upon approval, the Range Officer and President shall be given notification of confirmation of the event and date, and stating the assumption of complete responsibility for the safety and conduct of those attending the event.
 Address written correspondence to:

 Rangemaster, Tucson Rifle Club, Inc.